 Hot Girls Wanted

 The documentary: Porn is something that none of us feels 100% comfortable talking about, but, if we're honest, we're all familiar with it one way or another.
 If you've ever wondered what it's like to work in the multi-million dollar porn industry, American documentary film Hot Girls Wanted is for you.
-Directed by filmmakers Jill Bauer and Ronna Gradus, the documentary follows the lives of several 18- to 19-year-old pornographic actresses and premiered at Sundance Film Festival 2015 before being snapped up by Netflix.
+Directed by filmmakers Jill Bauer and Ronna Gradus, the documentary follows the lives of several 18- and 19-year-old pornographic actresses and premiered at Sundance Film Festival in 2015 before being snapped up by Netflix.

 Jim and Andy: The Great Beyond

-The documentary: If you're a fan of comedian Andy Kaufman, Jim Carrey, or the 1999 biopic which starred Carrey as Kaufman, Man on the Moon (opens in new tab), this is the documentary for you.
-Director Chris Smith focuses on Carrey during the filming of Man on the Moon in which he stayed in character as Kaufman throughout production, using contemporary interviews with Carrey and never-before-seen footage of the making of Man on the Moon.
+The documentary: If you're a fan of comedian Andy Kaufman, Jim Carrey, or the 1999 biopic which starred Carrey as Kaufman, Man on the Moon, this is the documentary for you.
+Director Chris Smith focuses on Carrey during the filming of Man on the Moon, in which he stayed in character as Kaufman throughout production, using contemporary interviews with Carrey and never-before-seen footage of the making of Man on the Moon.

 Why it's worth a watch: It's almost scary how easily Carrey brings his idol Kaufman back to life.
 The studio reportedly didn't want the behind-the-scenes footage to ever be released and, once you see it, you'll understand why.
 It's clear that Carrey's commitment to the role caused problems on set, but Jim and Andy is a compelling story about two of the world's biggest comedians and why they do what they do.